-Each Ambrose Seminary student has been assigned an academic advisor who can assist the student in understanding academic requirements and program choices.
+Each Ambrose University College student has been assigned a faculty academic advisor who can assist the student in understanding academic requirements and course selection.
+Students are strongly encouraged to meet with their advisor early and often in their academic career.
 Additional assistance may be obtained from the Office of the Registrar.